 16 bit Style Music for BulletDancer

-This is a small piece of music I wrote for the retro video game BulletDancer by Sebastian Wagner.
-If you don't know it yet, check it out at bulletdancer.com.
-The game is a kind of space shooter and has a pretty nice retro, arcade-style look and feel.
+This is a small piece of music I wrote for the retro video game prototype BulletDancer by Sebastian Wagner.
+There's a video of the game prototype on YouTube.
+It's a kind of space shooter and has a pretty nice retro, arcade-style look and feel.
 Here's the background music, which can be played in a loop: